-A properly working electric motor contributes a lot towards a business’s productivity and profit.
+A properly working electric motor contributes greatly to a business’s productivity and profit.
 Like any other electrical component, it is subject to wear and tear with passing time and varying weather conditions.
-There may be dysfunctionality of motor due to moisture build-up, low voltages, lack of lubrication, etc. Such conditions can have a massive impact on the day-to-day operations carried out by the business.
-It is important to perform routine maintenance checks on the motors to ensure their smooth and effective performance.
+The motor may be dysfunctional due to moisture build-up, low voltages, lack of lubrication, etc. Such conditions can have a massive impact on the business’s day-to-day operations.
+Performing routine maintenance checks on the motors is important to ensure smooth and effective performance.

-As business owners, it is your duty to get your electric motors and wiring thoroughly examined from time to time to identify the chances of facing potential problems shortly and the ways to address them before happening in actuality.
+As business owners, you must occasionally examine your electric motors and wiring to identify the chances of facing potential problems and how to address them before they happen.
 Here is a list of 3 tips for better electric motor maintenance –

 Visual Inspection

-You can get hold of many issues just by performing a visual inspection of an electric motor.
+You can get hold of many issues just by visually inspecting an electric motor.
 The physical condition of the motor speaks for itself.
-For instance, an electric motor is operated in a rugged environment would depict signs of corrosion.
-By observing the motor windings and experiencing a burned odor from it, you can guess the problem of overheating.
-These factors are majorly responsible for the motor’s internal problems, as the dirt and debris stuck in the relays or contacts don’t let the motor perform efficiently.
+For instance, an electric motor operated in a rugged environment would depict signs of corrosion.
+By observing the motor windings and experiencing a burned odor, you can guess the overheating problem.
+These factors are responsible for the motor’s internal issues, as the dirt and debris stuck in the relays or contacts don’t let the motor perform efficiently.

 Lubrication